msanzdelrio-demo-resources/SkyScope/README.md

 To run the tests for this application, use the command `python -m unittest discover tests` in your terminal.
 This will run the tests defined in the `tests/test_views.py` file.

+## Temperature Conversion

+The application now converts the temperature from Kelvin to Celsius before displaying it.
+The temperature is displayed in Celsius in the UI.

 ## Contributing